 • A valid driver’s license or a government issued photo ID.

 • We will have brief paperwork for you to fill out.

 You will also need to at your earliest convenience:

-speak with your flight instructor first about any course specific materials.
+your flight instructor first about any course specific materials.

 The ground school portion of your flight training involves providing you with the aeronautical knowledge necessary to understand how airplanes work and operate, the environment in which airplanes fly, and federal regulations related to flying as a pilot.
 We understand that our students have different learning styles and time constraints, so we offer a few different modes of providing ground instruction that best suits your individual needs.
 Ground school programs can be taken via self-paced interactive software, conducted in one-on-one ground lesson with your instructor, or a hybrid of both.
 Once your ground schooling is complete you’ll be prepared to take the airmen knowledge exam, which is required prior to taking your final practical test checkride to get your pilot certificate.

 The flying portion of your training toward your private pilot certificate, and further advanced ratings, includes dual flight instruction with your instructor and later solo flight time with just you and the airplane!
 You will usually fly for about one hour each instructional flight, except for when completing your cross country flights, which take longer to fly the minimum distance requirements.
 Your flight instruction session begins with a pre-flight briefing and lesson review with your instructor.
 Then, upon checkout of the aircraft, a preflight walk-around is conducted to check that the aircraft is ready for flight, has proper engine fluids, fuel, and that all systems on the outside of the aircraft as well as in the cockpit are functioning properly.
 After landing, parking, and securing the aircraft, a post-flight briefing is conducted with your instructor to review the lesson topics, and answer any questions you may have had about the flight that time didn't warrant in the cockpit.